stonepros/stone/doc/start/hardware-recommendations.rst

 Minimum Hardware Recommendations
 ================================

-Ceph can run on inexpensive commodity hardware.
+Stone can run on inexpensive commodity hardware.
 Small production clusters and development clusters can run successfully with modest hardware.

 +--------------+----------------+-----------------------------------------+